 Other types of protected classes include sex, color, national origin and disability.
 Protected classes do not only include minorities and other obvious classes though.
 It is likewise illegal to discriminate against people in the workplace on account of their medical status, genetic information, political affiliation and several other characteristics.

-Individuals that fall within these classes will be entitled to file a complaint with California’s Department of Fair Employment and Housing (DFEH) or the Equal Employment Opportunity Commission (EEOC).
+Note: Individuals that fall within these classes will be entitled to file a complaint with California’s Civil Rights Department (CRD) or the Equal Employment Opportunity Commission (EEOC).
 Martin v.
 Lockheed Missiles & Space Co.
 (1994) 29 Cal.App.4th 1718, 1724.

-How do I know I am in a protected class?
+How do I know I am in a protected class in California?

 There are several state and federal laws that protect certain classes of persons from discrimination in the workplace.
 While most of these provisions overlap, they are not always similar.